MicrochipTech/RNBD451_BLE_ARDUINO_LIBRARY/README.md

 ## 4. Hardware Setup<a name="step4">

-- Connect the RNBD451 Module to the Mikro BUS 1 of the Arduino UNO click SHIELD.
+- Connect the RNBD451 Module to the Mikro BUS 1 of the Arduino UNO click SHIELD as shown below.

 ![](docs/hardware.png)